uo-ec607/lectures/14-gce/14-gce.md

 ))
 ```

-(Note: I've hidden the output from the above code chunk, because takes up quite of vertical space with all of the installation messages, etc. You should see messages detailing data.table's installation progress across each of your VMs if you run this code on your own computer.)
+(Note: I've hidden the output from the above code chunk, because takes up quite of vertical space with all of the installation messages, etc. You should see messages detailing **data.table**'s installation progress across each of your VMs if you run this code on your own computer.)

-Let's prove to ourselves that the installation of `data.table` worked by running a very slightly modified version of our earlier code.
+Let's prove to ourselves that the installation of **data.table** worked by running a very slightly modified version of our earlier code.
 This time we'll use `data.table::rbindList()` to coerce the resulting list objects from each `future_lapply()` call into a data table.
 Note that we'll need to do this twice: once for our inner loop(s) and once for the outer loop.

 ```r